ollelogdahl/cgr/docs/rend2.typ

 To use this system, the drawable instances (plainly called _objects_ going forward) need to be stored on the gpu.
 We call this the _object buffer_.
 Objects are instances which refer to a mesh, a material and carry instance data like transformation.
 When the scene changes on the CPU, the neccessary updates need to happen on the GPU as well.

-See figure <fig:gpu-storage> for a diagram of the memory layout.
+See @fig:gpu-storage for a diagram of the memory layout.

 == Object Ordering

+Objects are stored in the object buffer.
+To support multiple different

 == Culling Compute

 #figure(
     placement: top,
+    scope: "parent",
     image(width: 40%, "figures/cull.svg"),
     caption: "Culling Compute Shader",
 )